I Got 2020's Biggest Trend, Feathered Hair – & It's So Versatile

 That’s exactly what Stephen created with my hair, adding longer layers in the classic V-shape at the front (to suit my face shape) and playing with the layers at the back when the hair was dry to create more of a feather effect.
 Unlike the ‘Farrah’ style, the volume is centred around the flips rather than at the crown of my head – it’s a little subtler, softer and more sophisticated compared to the extreme layers and hairspray of the ‘70s.
 But you can add depth and volume using styling tools.

 Given that my hair is bleached blonde and therefore very prone to breakage, I’m concerned that the feathering might be quite high maintenance once I’m out of the salon; that my now perfectly aligned layers will demand more attention at home to keep them from getting frayed.
-In my current haircare routine, there are a few products I swear by to manage my overly processed ends, including Oribe Split End Seal, £44.50, and Garnier’s famed Ultimate Blends Hair Food Banana 3-in-1 Dry Hair Mask Treatment, £6.99, which I use religiously every week to restore moisture and help mend my damaged ends.
-Volume is a key element to this style so I’m going to switch to Living Proof Full Shampoo, £22, and Conditioner, £22, to add extra volume.
+In my current haircare routine, there are a few products I swear by to manage my overly processed ends, including Oribe Split End Seal and Garnier’s famed Ultimate Blends Hair Food Banana 3-in-1 Dry Hair Mask Treatment, which I use religiously every week to restore moisture and help mend my damaged ends.
+Volume is a key element to this style so I’m going to switch to Living Proof Full Shampoo and Conditioner to add extra volume.

 Advertisement

 Post-salon, I was curious to see if I could style my own hair at home.
-Following strict instructions from Stephen to use a hot brush to create extra volume, I reached for my ghd Rise, £169, to slightly flip out the ends, gliding the tool from the root to the ends and then rolling it back (spritzing the L’Oréal Professionnel Serie Expert Repair 10-in-1 Multipurpose Spray, £12.80, liberally beforehand).
+Following strict instructions from Stephen to use a hot brush to create extra volume, I reached for my ghd Rise, to slightly flip out the ends, gliding the tool from the root to the ends and then rolling it back (spritzing the L’Oréal Professionnel Serie Expert Repair 10-in-1 Multipurpose Spray.
 I can’t blow-dry my own hair and creating big, bouncy Farrah waves on a day-to-day basis isn’t realistic.
 The ghd Rise, however, helped me create a lot of volume in a fraction of the time.
-A style that took all of five minutes to create, the slight curls framed my face while the longer layers elongated its shape, and I added my favourite We Are Paradoxx Sea Salt Spray, £20, to build up the feathered ends (another tip courtesy of Stephen).
+A style that took all of five minutes to create, the slight curls framed my face while the longer layers elongated its shape, and I added my favourite sea salt spray to build up the feathered ends (another tip courtesy of Stephen).
 I honestly love this style.

 Having not seen or really appreciated my hair for pretty much all of 2020, this renewed volume is a welcome change and actually feels quite transformative.
 My hair now feels light, bouncy and carefree and the delicate flips give my straight hair a lot more character.
 The feathering technique has taken so much weight off the ends and added a lot more texture and natural movement, opening up my features rather than weighing my face down.
 But it’s the ability to style my hair in so many ways that I love most, making it a more wearable trend and a lot less maintenance, too.
 Some days I can rock those '70s Farrah curls, others I can create statement retro flicks using a hot brush, and if I feel like doing nothing?
 I’ve still got all the bounce and volume I need from the natural feathered layers.
 I’ll be wearing my hair down for the foreseeable.